-Sr. No. CLOs Taxonomy level Programme learning outcome (PLO)

-At the end d of the course, the student will be able to:

-CLO 1 ANALYSE the converter circuits to obtain C4 PLO1

-current, voltage equations, graphical

-waveforms and average output using the

-theoretical knowledge of power electronics

-CLO 2 SELECT the appropriate power semiconductor C5 PLO 3

-devices to design converter circuits.

-CLO 3 To EXECUTE the design of different types of P3 PLO 3

-rectifier.

-CLO 4 To USE RESOURCES to analyze different A3 PLO 1

-power electronic circuits

-REMARK XS (if any):
+Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end d of the course, the student will be able to: CLO 1 ANALYSE the converter circuits to obtain current, voltage equations, graphical waveforms and average output using the theoretical knowledge of power electronics C4 PLO1 CLO 2 SELECT the appropriate power semiconductor devices to design converter circuits.
+C5 PLO 3 CLO 3 To EXECUTE the design of different types of rectifier. Р3 PLO 3 CLO 4 To USE RESOURCES to analyze different power electronic circuits A3 PLO 1 REMARK (S (if any):